Grace Berger: Los Angeles Sparks (2025)

 The Los Angeles Sparks signed Berger to a hardship contract on June 17, 2025.
 She played that day against the Seattle Storm and her former Indiana Hoosiers teammate Mackenzie Holmes, who had joined the Storm the day prior.
 Berger was waived by the Sparks on June 20.

 Dallas Wings (2025)

 On July 16, 2025, Berger was signed to a seven-day hardship contract with the Dallas Wings.
 She was waived on July 23 after appearing in one game with the Wings; the team re-signed her to a second seven-day hardship contract on July 24.
 This contract expired after July 30, and with 11 healthy players on the roster, the Wings were not immediately eligible for another hardship contract.
 The Wings signed Berger to a third seven-day hardship contract, the maximum number of week-long contracts a team may give a player in a season, on August 5.
 On August 12, the Wings signed her to a rest-of-season contract after she made her first career start on August 10 against the Washington Mystics.

+She spent training camp with the Wings in 2026, but was waived on May 4 during final roster cuts.